 What Are Job Levels?

-Also known as an associate, entry-level professionals tend to have little relevant experience when joining a team.
-Entry-level professionals are expected to work under close supervision and focus on professional development.
-These workers usually possess some level of higher education or work experience, but it depends on the company's hiring policies.
+Also known as associates, entry-level professionals tend to have limited relevant experience when joining a team.
+Entry-level employees typically work under close supervision and focus on professional development.
+These workers usually have some level of higher education or prior work experience, but standards depend on the company's hiring policies.

 Sometimes called intermediate-level employees, individual contributors are granted more autonomy and work independently with some supervision.
-These employees typically possess at least two years of professional experience, and they can help to train and guide entry-level employees.
+These employees typically possess at least two years of professional experience and can help train and guide entry-level employees.

-Senior contributors can handle the full range of tasks within their job description with minimal intervention, and they rarely require oversight or interventions from higher-ups.
-These professionals can manage large projects on their own, mentor lower level employees, and influence company-wide policies and procedures.
-Senior contributors usually have at least five years of professional experience, and some also have an advanced degree.
+Senior contributors can handle the full range of tasks within their job description with minimal direction, and they rarely require oversight or interventions from higher-ups.
+These professionals manage large projects, mentor lower-level employees, and influence company-wide policies and procedures.
+Senior contributors usually have at least five years of professional experience, and some also have advanced degrees.

-Managers supervise entry- or intermediate-level employees on a regular basis, and they provide training and support to help staff analyze and resolve issues.
-These professionals are responsible for high-level thinking and delegation, and they focus some of their time and attention on decision-making that may affect the company and its employees.
+Managers supervise entry- or intermediate-level employees, providing training and support to help staff analyze and resolve issues.
+These professionals are responsible for high-level thinking, delegation, and decision-making that may affect the company and its employees.

-Directors are often thought of as supervisors for the managers within a company, and they have a large influence on creating and administering policies and programs throughout an organization.
-Directors usually report directly to vice presidents or executives, and they often weigh in on important business decisions made by higher-ups.
+Directors are often considered supervisors for the managers within a company, and they greatly influence organizational policies and programs.
+Directors usually report directly to vice presidents or executives, often weighing in on important business decisions made by higher-ups.

-Vice presidents or executives are typically the highest level employees in a company.
-These professionals hold the most experience and a firm understanding of how the company operates and relates to other businesses and the community.
-The main job of executives is to make big decisions that impact the trajectory of the company as a whole.
+Vice presidents or executives are typically the highest-level employees in a company.
+These professionals have the most experience and a firm understanding of how the company operates and relates to other businesses and the community.
+The main job of executives is to make big decisions that impact the company’s overall trajectory.

 Other Job Classification Structures

-Many companies prefer to follow a similar format to the one outlined above, though they may choose more creative titles for their employees at each level.
-Other companies instead use a tiered structure, where employees of different titles are grouped together in tiers.
-For example, a university may place their entry- and intermediate-level employees in Tier 1, while supervisors and managers are placed in Tier 2.
-Perhaps the university would even decide to have a third tier for executives and other higher-ups.
+While many companies follow a similar format to the one outlined above, other organizations use a tiered structure.
+For example, a university may place entry- and intermediate-level employees in Tier 1, supervisors and managers in Tier 2, and executives and other higher-ups in Tier 3.

-In some companies, tiers are also used to determine compensation.
+Tiers may also be used to determine compensation.
 Perhaps Tier 1 employees can get raises over the years, but they may have a salary ceiling of $30 per hour.
-In order to get another raise, they may have to be promoted to a Tier 2 employee and serve as a manager.
+To get another raise, they may have to be promoted to Tier 2 and serve as a manager.

-There are several ways your company can design its job classification structures, and there are pros and cons to each option.
-It may take some trial and error to determine which system works for you, but defining job levels is important for nearly any type of business.
+Your company can design its job classification structures in several ways, and each option has pros and cons.
+It may take some trial and error to determine which system works best for you.

 How to Implement Job Levels